 J. Wyatt Brown, Ph.D.

 Dr. Brown has taught in the Horticulture and Crop Science Department for 30 years.
 He came to Cal Poly from LSU via Cornell after spending 7 years training as a postharvest technologist/physiologist.
-He currently teaches the courses Postharvest Technology of Horticulture Crops, Introduction to Vegetable Science, and California Vegetable Production.
+He currently teaches the course Postharvest Technology of Horticulture Crops and assists with the course, California Vegetable Production.
 Dr. Brown's research interests center on pre-cut fruits and vegetables, plastics and modified-atmosphere packaging.
 Over the last 15 years, he has conducted studies involving broccoli and cauliflower florets; sliced green onions; pre-cut artichokes, sweet potatoes, apples and lemons; whole strawberries; pre-cut pineapple; chopped cilantro and whole herbs.
 His research on antibrowning compounds for pre- cut produce has resulted in a recently conferred patent.
 His current research involves evaluating transit and retail temperatures for pre-cut leafy greens, characterizing and testing biodegradable films for packaging, evaluating migrants from plastics due to sealing or during microwaving, evaluating plastics for heavy metal content, and determining the potential migration of heavy metals from plastics during the storage and microwaving of pre-cut products.
 Dr. Brown was designated the Outstanding Faculty Researcher by the College of Agriculture, Food and Environmental Sciences for 2013-14, and has been named a University Distinguished Scholar for 2014-15.
 He is also faculty advisor for Cal Poly's anime club, Minna no Anime.

 Shunping Ding, Ph.D.